Four Things *NOT* To Do During Your Next NYC Move

-While it is true that most people would rather get a root canal or listen to nails down a chalkboard than have to pack up and move, New Yorkers know that there are extra hurdles and struggles when it comes to moving in the city.
+While it is true that most people would instead get a root canal or listen to nails down a chalkboard than have to pack up and move, New Yorkers know that there are extra hurdles and struggles when it comes to driving in the city.

-Plus, our no-nonsense (some might even say pushy, irritated, and rude – but they can just shut their fat mouths) attitude adds a certain element of urgency and absolutely introduces an extra challenge that you just won’t find anywhere else.
+Plus, our no-nonsense (some might even say pushy, irritated, and rude – but they can just shut their fat mouths) attitude adds a specific element of urgency.
+It introduces an extra challenge that you won’t find anywhere else.

 In New York, it is just as important to know what not to do.
-Knowing what you shouldn’t do is going to be a lifesaver, whether you are moving here from another state or moving from one borough to the next.
+Knowing what you shouldn’t do will be a lifesaver, whether you are moving here from another state or moving from one borough to the next.

 Have you seen the hallways in most apartment buildings?
 Moving at the same time as other neighbors can not only make a logistical nightmare for you and your movers, but it can cause a lot of extra angry neighbors and slow down your move time.